OpenGVLab/LAMM/docs/get_started.md

 For 3D instruction dataset, we first use FCAF3D from [mmdetection3d](https://github.com/open-mmlab/mmdetection) to extract 3d object given a scene level point cloud.
 Then we utilize a ULIP-like encoder to extract linguistic-aligned object level 3d feature.
 In the end, to speed up the data loading process, we store the dataset to a pickle file.
 For convincely, we provide our pkl file scan2inst_train.pickle, you can train our model by just loading this file.

-Besides, if you want to utilize your own dataset, we also provide our ulip model in xxx.
+Besides, if you want to utilize your own dataset, we also provide our ULIP model pretraining code, you can train your own ULIP model by following the instructions [Here](../src/tools/Octavius/ULIP/scripts/pretrain_pointbert.sh).
+You can also use our pretrained model [Here](https://drive.google.com/file/d/1-0Z3Q3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z/view?usp=sharing) to extract your own dataset.

 <details><summary> Dataset Structure </summary>